United Nations Parliamentary Assembly: Apportionment of votes

 There are several alternate proposals for the apportionment of votes among member nations:

 Schwartzberg's weighted voting formula takes into account population (the democratic/demographic principle), contribution to the UN budget (the economic principle), and share of the total membership.
-The idea of weighting countries' votes according to their financial contribution to the organization is not unprecedented, as the World Bank, International Monetary Fund and other Bretton Woods institutions use this method.
+The idea of weighting countries' votes according to their financial contribution to the organization is not unprecedented, as the World Bank, International Monetary Fund, and other Bretton Woods institutions use this method.

 The Provisional People's Assembly's methodology gives each nation Population Seats based on a calculation that combines the Penrose method, which takes the square root of the millions of inhabitants of each country, Economic Seats equal to its portion of the world's total gross domestic product, and classification as Free, Partially Free, or Unfree by Freedom House.

 Under one person, one vote, each country's number of votes is directly proportional to its population.
 This would be similar to how U.S. states are represented in the United States House of Representatives.
-In The Future of Sovereignty – Rethinking a Key Concept of International Relations, Hasenclever et al. sum up the advantages and disadvantages of this system: "In a strict meaning of democracy based on individuals as subjects, every person's vote would have to have exactly the same weight.
+In The Future of Sovereignty – Rethinking a Key Concept of International Relations, Hasenclever et al. sum up the advantages and disadvantages of this system: "In a strict meaning of democracy based on individuals as subjects, every person's vote would have to have the same weight.
 However, none of the known proposals supports such a strict interpretation, because the inequality among the states' voting powers would be extreme with only four countries [sic] – China, India, the United States, and the former USSR – disposing of an absolute majority."

 Election standards

-A directly elected UNPA might have common election standards if it follows the example of European Parliament (EP).
+A directly elected UNPA might have common election standards similar to the European Parliament.
 The European Parliament has adopted certain minimum requirements, such as proportional representation, that each member country must abide by to be represented.
 Schwartzberg proposes a professional election commission "to ensure that assembly elections are carried out, to the maximum extent, on a level playing field".
 Under Schwartzberg's proposal, the commission would have several powers, including the authority to establish rules of fairness, determine in advance whether fairness criteria were being met, and foreclose polling where those criteria were not met.
 He proposes criteria that an election must meet to be considered valid, such as minimum participation rates that initially could be set as low as 20%, and gradually increased.